TsienJin/page.tjay.io/README.md

 2. Outdated and inefficient code base.
 I do intend to redevelop this project using updated versions of Next.js with TypeScript in the future.
 3. Shift in priority.
 As I no longer do freelance work,my priorities have shifted to focus on more pertinent projects.

+This website is technically live and is accessible at [page.tjay.io](https://page.tjay.io) however, there is an unexplained internal error when navigating off the home page.
+This issue will not be fixed as this project will eventually undergo a full overhaul in the future.

 ## Description

 ### Design Choices and Methodology